 Get the right lighting for your office.
 Consider the technology that you use regularly and make sure your lighting doesn’t create a glare or doesn’t cause you to have to strain to look at screens or read documents.
 Bright lights can be hard on your eyes if you have work under them for hours at a time and fluorescent lights may make you tired or may give you headaches.
 Lighting fixtures with bulbs that approximate natural light.

 Finally, make sure that you can bring as much or as little sunlight into your office through the windows in the room.
 Window shades are a great way to manage natural sunlight because if you don’t want any outside light in the room, lowered window shades will prevent that.
 If you want a little sunlight coming in, you can raise window shades up in increments to get just the right amount of light.
 If you want full sunlight, then you can completely raise the window shades.

-If you’d like learn more about sleep-inducing window coverings in Panama City Beach, FL, you can talk with our knowledgeable team at McNeill Palm.
+If you’d like learn more about choosing a window covering in Santa Rosa Beach, FL, you can talk with our knowledgeable team at McNeill Palm.
 You can visit our showroom at 1191 N. Elgin Pkwy, Ste.
 C, Shalimar, FL 32579, or you can contact us at (850) 613-6228.